Qlik-PE/DbLoadgen/README.md

 be nullable.
 This field is optional.
   * **initializer**: the type of initializer that should be associated with this column.
 Initializers generate values to assign to the columns when rows are inserted, or when update operations are executed.
-See *Column Initializers* below).
+See *Column Initializers* below.
 Specification of an initializer for a column is optional.
 If you do not specify one, DbLoadgen will use a default initializer specific to that column's data type.
 * **keyColumns**: a YAML list of column names that will make up the primary key for the table.